mcallistertad/embedded-client/README.md

 If an authentication registration step is required, the user may receive an Authentication Retry error when decoding a server response.
 In these cases, the request must be regenerated (sky_finalize_response) and re-sent.
 Typically, such a retry is required only to initially establish permission, or to transition to a new authentication period (new contract).

+The configuration also allows a cache to be established.
+When a server response is decoded, the location and scan information is stored in the cache.
+Susequent calls to sky_finalize_request() will compare scan information in the request with the cache.
+If a good match is found, the cached location is returned along with a request buffer.
+The application may use the cached location (reduced network traffic) or send the request (update server with the UlAppData and position).
+For a stationary device the scan matching helps reduce significantly the number of transactions to server (by 80 - 90%) and allows client to report last known location without accuracy impact.
+This results in significant power consumption savings.
+For high speed moving devices (driving), scan matching fails typically as a result it has no impact on battery or accuracy.
+For slow speed moving devices (walking/biking) the stationary logic helps reduce number of transactions to server by ~50% but may introduce some lag in reported fixes relative to device location.

 The user may decide to send a request to the ELG server, even though a previously cached location was found.
 This allows application data to be reported to the server, and, when the library is opened with debounce = 'true', cached locations are reported.
 This allows for optional server updates during stationary periods.

+The User may decide to aggregate beacons from multiple scans. in environment with low APs, RF interference or poor HW WiFi scan, this technique may improve accuracy and yield significantly.
+In environment with many APs, it has no impact.
+Time to first fix is longer.
+Up to extra 10sec.
+This needs to be accounted in application layer and confirmed acceptable.
+There is minor battery impact on power consumption due to multiple scans in some cases detailed above.
+The timestamp associated with each beacon must accurately reflects the time at which the scan was captured.

+The configuration also allows the maximum size of downlink application data to be defined.
+This provides the ability to limit the buffer space required to receive a response message.
+This value must accomodate the length of downlink application date set at the server.
+The server will not send application data that is longer than this value in response messages.

 ### General Sequence of Operations
 ![missing image](https://github.com/SkyhookWireless/embedded-client-private/blob/gcleary-EC-121/images/elg_embedded_image.png?raw=true)